PRevention, education and community

-With prevention and education as the foremost priorities, the goal is to matriculate into a prevention group, or have the tools to maintain musculoskeletal health independently, or enter community fitness with a deeper understanding of how to tend to your system.
+Learn the tools to maintain musculoskeletal health independently, or enter community or independent fitness with a deeper understanding of how to tend to your musculoskeletal system, and how to work with it.

-Athletic Restoration strives to be a resource for musculoskeletal health education and prevention.
-Since Sarah’s background involves sports rehabilitation, she is particularly well suited to address prevention.
+Athletic Restoration strives to be a resource for musculoskeletal injury prevention.
+Strength training is key.

-If you would like to increase durability for your sport, occupation and/or recreation by building strength, mobility and stability, a group is typically recommended for this work.
-The Durable Athlete program is very individualized while still allowing for the empowerment and camaraderie of a group.
-Preseason classes are offered for Ice Hockey, Alpine Skiing, Nordic Skiing, Swimming, Running, Cycling, and Paddle Sports.
-All classes are small (3 people).
+If you would like to increase durability for your sport, occupation and/or recreation by building strength, a group is typically recommended for this work.
+All classes are small (3-4 people).

 Sarah Headshot.png

-Sarah is a clinical athletic trainer specializing in late stage physical rehab, injury prevention, and biomechanics.
+Sarah is a clinical athletic trainer and strength & conditioning coach specializing in late stage physical rehab, injury prevention, and biomechanics.
 Her background in sports has shaped how she approaches physiotherapy, emphasizing the power of a team and how physical strength leads to improved mental wellness.
-With a heavy emphasis on movement assessment, evidence-based medicine, and therapeutic exercise, Sarah communicates a structured plan built in partnership with her client.
+Her goal is to help people take hold of their musculoskeletal health and strength train within the bounds of past injuries and day-to-day limitations.
 Sarah volunteers medically at endurance events such as the Boston marathon, and loves being on the trail: running, biking, skiing, and hiking.

 Credentials